ibranova/Mod1_Final_Project/README.md

 ## 🧹 Data Cleaning Choices & Justification
 - **Data Type Corrections:** Converted `Transaction Date` to datetime; `Price Per Unit`, `Quantity`, and `Total Spent` to numeric
-- **Missing Data:** Used mapping dictionaries to infer missing item names and prices based on other columns
+- **Missing Data:** Used mapping dictionaries and Excel filters to infer missing item names and prices based on other columns
 - **Duplicates:** Checked for and found no duplicate rows
 - **Dropped/Imputed Columns:** Replaced 'ERROR' and 'UNKNOWN' entries with `NaN`; inferred some missing values via formulas (e.g. Price = Total / Quantity)
 - **Feature Engineering:** Created `Month` and `Day Of The Week` columns for further analysis